-Objective: To provide a sound basis of the theoretical and

-technical knowledge required for a career in the insolvency and restructuring field.
-To facilitate the candidate's understanding of the tasks performed by insolvency professionals, so that the candidate can make a strong connection between the knowledge and its application as the candidate acquires experience.

-Sponsor's Responsibility: Assist candidate in acquiring core insolvency and restructuring knowledge; provide a range of experiences for the candidate to begin acquiring the requisite skills and understand the ethical implications in different scenarios; assess candidate performance on assignments; and proctor the final exam.
+- Objective: To provide a sound basis of the theoretical and technical knowledge required for a career in the insolvency and restructuring field.
+To facilitate the candidate's understanding of the tasks performed by insolvency professionals, so that the candidate can make a strong connection between the knowledge and its application as the candidate acquires experience. - Sponsor's Responsibility: Assist candidate in acquiring core insolvency and restructuring knowledge; provide а range of experiences for the candidate to begin acquiring the requisite skills and understand the ethical implications in different scenarios; assess candidate performance on assignments; and proctor the final exam.
 Review progress against the candidate's study plan and discuss revisions as required.
-Encourage candidates to make use of their free access to Carswell's Insolvency

-Source.

-Pre-requisites: Completion of the Introduction to Insolvency and b) A three hour multiple-choice on-line exam designed to evaluate both knowledge and skills
+Encourage candidates to make use of their free access to Carswell's Insolvency Source. - Pre-requisites: Completion of the Introduction to Insolvency Course. - Assessment Format: a) Seven assignments - b) A four-hour multiple-choice on-line exam designed to evaluate both knowledge and skills